dchest/db-api/README.md

 * 10031 = WoodEgg test

+# Alternate ending:

+If I really didn't need a public HTTP API, and it's all going to stay on the same server anyway, then I could make an alternate version of a50c that taps PostgreSQL's “SELECT js FROM” API calls directly.

 # TODO:

 * Can a view be generated from an already-selected record, stored in a variable?
 If so, the approach of one function looking up just the ids, then passing id to the view to re-select it could be replaced with that approach.
 And after doing an update of a status like opened/closed, could do RETURNING * to return its values instead of selecting again.